 Do I recommend it?

-What I found very hit and miss in my journey was the lack of understanding of culture.
-There’s this feeling I’ve had of being pitied for the boundaries my faith has given me — and I’ve had to explain that we don’t all hate our faith or culture nor want to rebel from it nor move to a more Westernised practice of love and sex.
-But we need ways of integrating all parts of ourselves.
+What I found very hit and miss in my journey was the lack of understanding of my culture.
+I’ve felt being pitied for the boundaries my faith has given me.
+I’ve had to explain that we don’t all hate our faith or culture.
+Nor do we necessarily want to rebel from it or move to a more Westernised practice of love and sex.
+In therapy, I do not want to be defending by belief system and all its contradictions!
+I just needed ways of integrating all parts of myself.

 Then, I found a therapist that truly got it.
 She was brown, brought up Muslim and saw all of me.
 Without judgement.
-Without questioning my contradictions.
+Without questioning my grey areas.

 There are people doing great work to bring together culturally informed therapists like southasiantherapists.org and talathrive.com.